push-protocol/PIPs/definitions/README.md

 For Subcategory: **Nofification**

-1. **Verification**: Addresses different types of verifications that can be used while sending a notification to Push node.'
+1. **Verification**: Addresses different types of verifications that can be used while sending a notification to Push node.

 2. **Identity**: Identitifies from where a notification payload is coming along with what is the storage mode, protocol to transform it to json payload, etc.